Visyond/website-hugo/site/content/services/our-services.md

         faqSectionTitle: Platform Benefits
     img: /img/audit-mode@2x.png
     subTitle: >-
-      We will analyze your model and its data using our in-house tech, and deliver valuable business insights you can conveniently self-serve on.
+      We will analyze your model and data using our in-house tech, and deliver valuable business insights you can conveniently self-serve on.
     title: Data Analysis
   - faqSection:
       - faqSectionContent: